-There are lots of other really good impartial sources of information from other organisations to help you understand what your choices are.
+There are lots of other impartial sources of information from external organisations to help you understand what your choices are.
 Please note, as these are external organisations, Citizens Advice Scotland are not responsible for the accuracy of any information.

 - Here is a more detailed visualisation to help you understand what Eurozones – the Brexit Landscape actually looks like.

-- For consumers and owners of small businesses, the Financial Conduct Authority has issued some guidance.
+- For business owners, the Financial Conduct Authority has issued some guidance.

 - The Scottish Government have also issued guidance for Brexit planning for businesses in Scotland.